cypher2213/Meduzzen_backend_intern/README.md

 The second port after the ":" must be the same as you wrote in your .env file

-Also do not forgeg to change `POSTGRES_HOST` variable in your .env file to `postgres` so the docker can connect to the database (It's `localhost` by default)
+Also do not forget to change `POSTGRES_HOST` variable in your .env file to `postgres` so the docker can connect to the database (It's `localhost` by default)

 ## How to run your project with Docker-Composer